Penbryn: Church

 The ancient Llanborth mansion, owned by the Vaughan family, was on the site of the current farmhouse next to the beach car park, whilst the Tudor mansion of Duffryn Hownant lay inland, higher up the valley.
 No evidence of either now remains.
 In the 18th century, Penbryn was well known as a landing place for smuggled goods, being described as a "dark country" by the Methodist leader Howell Harries on a visit to the area in the 1740s.
 The wooded valley through which the river Hoffnant flows to the beach is known as Cwm Lladron ("Robbers' Valley") to reflect this.
 During the 18th century the beach was also used as a landing place for fishing boats and trading vessels, including those bringing lime from south Pembrokeshire for use as fertiliser on the acidic soils of Ceredigion.
 This trade had ceased by the 1860s due to the exposed and hazardous shoreline.

 During the 19th century the Penbryn area was predominantly Nonconformist in religious persuasion, and in June 1843 during the Rebecca Riots, the vicar of the parish received a letter from "Rebecca" threatening to "cut off your arm and your leg and ....burn all that you have" should he refuse to return a family bible taken from a poor parishioner who was unable to pay his tithes.

 Discontentment with the church and the tithe system continued throughout the 19th and early 20th centuries, and there was anti-tithe rioting in the 1880s and 1890s.
 This resulted in regular requests by bailiffs visiting the area to collect tithe monies for police protection against attack.
 One such incident occurred on 19 March 1889, when police and bailiffs were set upon by an angry crowd wielding pitchforks and a knife.

 Geography

 Penbryn is in the valley of the River Hoffnant, close to its mouth at Traeth Penbryn.

-The community of Penbryn also includes the villages of Tre-saith, Brynhoffnant, Glynarthen, Penmorfa, Sarnau and Tan-y-groes.
+The community of Penbryn also includes the villages of Tre-saith, Brynhoffnant, Glynarthen, Penmorfa, Sarnau and Tan-y-groes, and the hamlet Llain-wen.